magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43601-triggers-are-removed-from-catalogrule-product-price-table.md

 <ins>Steps to reproduce</ins>:

-1. Set all the indexers to "Update by Schedule".
+1. Set all the indexers to *Update by Schedule*.
 1. Check the triggers created for `catalogrule_product_price` table.
     `show triggers like '%catalogrule_%'\G`
-1. Manually reindex `catalogrule_rule` or `catalogrule_product`.
+1. Manually reindex `catalogrule_rule` or `catalogrule_product` by running the following command:
     `bin/magento indexer:reindex catalogrule_rule`
 1. Check the triggers of `catalogrule_product_price` table again.